Influence of interactions on the anomalous quantum Hall effect: Conclusions and discussion

-Coulomb interactions in one loop already affect the systems more strongly.
-Not only the parameters are renormalized, the very dependence of the propagators on momenta becomes different.
-We demonstrate, that this modification also may bring the $2+1$ D topological insulator to the new phase with the value of Hall conductivity that differs from that of the non - interacting model.
-We also show that the Coulomb interactions similar to the four - fermion interactions may bring the $3+1$ D Weyl semimetals to the states with the unconventional expression for the Hall conductivity.
+The situation for the $3+1$D Weyl semimetal is different.
+Due to the four - fermion interactions, the $3+1$ D Weyl semimetal may drop to the different state of the semimetal with the unconventional expression for the AQHE conductivity (the conventional AQHE conductivity in the Weyl semimetal is proportional to the distance between the Weyl points of opposite chiralities).
+This is not a topological phase transition.
+However, the Weyl semimetal may also undergo the true topological phase transition to the insulator phase.
+Coulomb interactions affect the systems more strongly.
+Not only the parameters are renormalized, the very dependence of the propagators on momenta becomes different. the Coulomb interactions also may bring the $3+1$ D Weyl semimetals to the states with the unconventional expression for the Hall conductivity.
 In the latter case we may deal both with the true phase transition to the topological insulator exhibiting the AQHE and with the smooth modification of the Weyl point pattern that gives rise to the unconventional AQHE conductivity.

-Our present consideration was essentially limited to the one - loop corrections.
-It is generally believed, however, that the anomalous quantum Hall conductivity is the topological property of materials at zero temperature.
-The meaning of this hypothesis for the $2+1$ D topological insulators is that the Hall conductivity is not changed when the system is modified smoothly.
-Let us repeat here the reasoning of \cite{ZW2019} (Appendix C) in favor of this hypothesis.
-We consider the case, when the fermions are in the presence of Euclidean vector potential $A_{k}$.
-Let us consider the average total \rev{integrated current (i.e. the integral of the current density over all space averaged with respect to time)}
+To the best of our knowledge, we considered {Coulomb interaction} corrections to the Hall conductivity of Weyl semimetals for the first time.